 Statement of Paul E. Knierim Deputy Chief of Operations, Office of Global Enforcement Before the Subcommittee on Africa, Global Health, Global Human Rights and International Organizations Committee on Foreign Affairs U.S. House of Representatives for a hearing entitled "Tackling Fentanyl: The China Connection"

 This document is an internal Drug Enforcement Administration quality system document for latent print examination.
-The document is updated periodically and current as of August 13, 2018 and is provided for informational purposes only.
+The effective period of the document is July 16, 2018 to May 3, 2020 and it is provided for informational purposes only.
 Any sensitive, privileged or otherwise protected information has been redacted, to include the redaction of some documents in their entirety.
 All redactions are clearly present in this document.
 Names of commercial manufacturers are provided for identification only, and inclusion does not imply endorsement by the Drug Enforcement Administration.

 This Drug Enforcement Administration (DEA) Intelligence Report contains new and updated information on slang terms and code words from a variety of law enforcement and open sources, and serves as an updated version to the product entitled “Drug Slang Code Words” published by the DEA in May 2017.
 It is designed as a ready reference for law enforcement personnel who are confronted with hundreds of slang terms and code words used to identify a wide variety of controlled substances, designer drugs, synthetic compounds, measurements, locations, weapons, and other miscellaneous terms relevant to the drug trade.
 Although every effort was made to ensure the accuracy and completeness of the information presented, due to the dynamics of the ever-changing drug scene, subsequent additions, deletions, and corrections are inevitable.
 Future addendums and updates to this report will attempt to capture changed terminology to the furthest extent possible.
 This compendium of slang terms and code words is alphabetically ordered, with new additions presented in italic text, and identifies drugs and drug categories in English and foreign language derivations.